2013 Student Quest Competition.

 Any undergraduate or graduate students that are interested in helping organize and coordinate this event, please e-mail me, firstname.lastname@example.org.
 I would appreciate all the helpful hands I can get!

 Also, don’t forget to complete your nomination forms for Ambassadors and Honors of the Association (Outstanding Clinician, Outstanding Special Education Administrator, and Outstanding Graduate Student).
-The deadline is February 1, 2014.
+The deadline will be posted soon.
 Click here for more information.